-The basic half-wave rectifier with resistive load looks like the circuit above.
-The Input and Output waveforms are shown on the right.
+The basic half-wave rectifier with resistive load looks like the circuit in Figure 3.
+The Input and Output waveforms are shown Figure 4.

-The half-wave rectifier with filter capacitor and resistive load is shown in Figure

-6 with the input and output waveforms in Figure 5.
+The half-wave rectifier with filter capacitor and resistive load is shown in Figure 6 with the input and output waveforms in Figure 5.